karwler/BKGraph/README.md

 ### Graph View
 To move the viewport either hold down the left mouse button and move the mouse or use the arrow keys.
-To zoom either hold down Alt and the left mouse button and mov the mouse left or right or use the Page Up/Down keys.
+To zoom either hold down Alt and the left mouse button and move the mouse left or right or use the Page Up/Down keys.
 To center the viewport press C.
 To reset the viewoprt size press X.
 Right clicking on a graph let's you input an x value to get the function's corresponding y value.